Robert Hall Baker: Biography

-In Racine, Baker was elected as school commissioner in 1867, alderman in 1868 and 1871, and mayor in 1874.
+In Racine, Baker was elected to the City Council in 1865, and was elected school commissioner in 1867.
+He two more terms on the City Council in 1868 and 1871, and was elected mayor in 1874.
 He won election to the Wisconsin Senate in 1872, defeating Democrat Nicholas D. Fratt.
 In 1873, he was the Republican candidate for Lieutenant Governor of Wisconsin, losing to Charles D. Parker.
 In 1874 he was elected to return to the Senate, defeating incumbent Liberal Republican Charles Herrick.
 Baker was chairman of the Republican Party of Wisconsin during the presidential campaign of James Garfield, and was appointed government director of the Union Pacific Railroad by Garfield after he became president.
 He held this office until his death in 1882.

 He was a director of the Racine Hardware Manufacturing Company, a director of the Manufacturers National Bank of Racine and the National Iron Company of De Pere, Wisconsin, and president of the Hampton Coal Mining Company.